 This entranceway in this unit is a tad too long for my liking and I do find that space is slightly wasted this way.
 You can use it to build some shoe cabinets but do bear in mind that the width of the space won’t allow one that is too wide.
 All units are provided with marble flooring (the same Perlado Grigio from Turkey) in the living and dining areas and engineered timber (American Walnut) in the bedrooms.
 The standard ceiling height is 2.9m, which is just above average.

-Immediately you would be able to see the nautical theme that the designers have tried to incorporate in the unit.
+Immediately, you would be able to see the nautical theme that the designers have tried to incorporate in the unit.
 Admittedly, the overall look is a tad too busy for me, and it gets quite distracting from promoting the actual space itself.
 Of course, these elements won’t be included at the end of the day, so this point would be entirely subjective.

 The first thing that greets you is the enclosed kitchen with a small glass cut-out that provides you with some oversight on the happenings out in the living room.
-The countertop space (made of compressed quartz) is very commendable and laid out in L-shaped fashion.
-Consequently, top and bottom cabinets provided are also plentiful and come in lacquered white high gloss finish with Blum hinges.
+The countertop space (made of compressed quartz) is very commendable and laid out in an L-shaped fashion.
+Consequently, the top and bottom cabinets provided are also plentiful and come in lacquered white high gloss finish with Blum hinges.

-I’d be first to admit that I’m not quite a fan of white gloss cabinets (I find they don’t age as well) and prefer wood-like finishes instead but I know this is something quite subjective.
+I’d be first to admit that I’m not quite a fan of white gloss cabinets (I find they don’t age well) and prefer wood-like finishes instead but I know this is something quite subjective.
 Unlike some projects, you don’t have the choice of finishes here.

 As with most larger units, gas hobs are provided, to the delight of those who enjoy their heavy cooking and ‘wok hei’.
-There is a small window here to air the remnant smells thankfully.
-The 3 hobs and oven are provided by V-ZUG, a high-end Swiss brand with more than 100 years of history while the washer dryer and fridge are provided by the more mass market Bosch.
+There is a small window here to air the remnant smells, thankfully.
+The 3 hobs and oven are provided by V-ZUG, a high-end Swiss brand with more than 100 years of history while the washer dryer and fridge are provided by the more mass-market Bosch.

-Rather handily as well, the drawers here have partitions for your utensils – so it is usable from the get go.
+Rather handily as well, the drawers here have partitions for your utensils – so it is usable from the get-go.

 At the back of the kitchen is also where you will find a utility room at 3.2 sqm (about the same size as the Study in the 2+Study unit).
 While typically used as either a helper’s room or a storeroom, the interior designers have done it up with a murphy bed and shelvings reminiscent of those found in luxury yachts.
 An additional room to potentially rent out (I hope you’re not taking my words too seriously).